CANDLE Syndrome

 • Abnormal fat loss.

-Treatments may benefit your child even if the cause of CANDLE syndrome isn't clear.
-That's why diagnosis and early intervention matters.
+Treatments may help your child even if the cause of CANDLE syndrome isn't clear.
+That's why early diagnosis matters.

-According to a 2017 Frontiers in Immunology article, CANDLE syndrome is usually suspected when a child shows the following symptoms:
+Doctors may suspect CANDLE syndrome when a child shows the following symptoms:

 • Characteristic skin lesions.